+The utilization of geothermal systems often shows users many different benefits.
 Outdoor temperatures fluctuate with the changing seasons but underground temperatures don’t change as dramatically.
 A few feet below the surface of the earth, the temperature stays at about 50 degrees Fahrenheit year-round.
 Geothermal heat pumps rely on this relatively constant temperature to “pump” the warmth of the earth (which is stored solar energy) up to a higher temperature and distribute it into your home.
-This translates into a higher efficiency unit with reduced energy costs.
+This translates into a higher efficiency unit with a reduction in energy costs.

 - Low maintenance and long-lived- The indoor components typically last about 25 years (compared with 15 years or less for a furnace or conventional AC unit) and more than 50 years for the ground loop.
 The system has fewer moving parts and is protected from outdoor elements, so it requires minimal maintenance.